-Field Description WebRTC protocol security mode This field controls encryption for WebRTC communications.
-Two options areavailable: Public only: Encryption is enabled for WebRTC communications on the public interface of MBG (the Internet) but not the private interface.
-This mode must be used with MiVoice Business.
-Public and Private: Encryption is enabled for WebRTC communications on both the public and private interfaces of MBG.
-Currently, this mode is available only with MiVoice 5000.
-For encryption to work properly on the public interface of the WebRTC server, you must configure the system with a third-party web certificate.
-The certificate must contain the FQDN that will be used to access WebRTC on MBG.
-It may also need to contain a different FQDN for MiCollab or other applications behind the MBG.
-(Refer to the relevant product documents for more information on certificate requirements.)
-Failure to install a trusted web certificate results in client applications being unable to connect to WebRTC.
-Depending on the application, this failure to connect may manifest in subtle ways like registration or call failures.
-Add the 3rd-party Web Server Certificate.
-For instructions, see "Installing a Third-Party Certificate on the MSL Server" in the MSL Installation and Administration Guide.
-WebRTC restarts automatically after the certificate is installed to ensure all components and services that require the certificate are informed of the certificate's presence.
-On the MBG main page, click the Teleworking tab and then click WebRTC. a.
-Clear the Enabled field. b.
-Click Save. c.
-Select the Enabled field. d.
+commit Pul We interpriv with Pul for pub Cur Miv For en interfa configu certific FQDN MBG.
+FQDN interfa configu certific FQDN MBG.
+FQDN eld controls encryption for WebRTC unications.
+Two options areavailable: blic only: Encryption is enabled for bRTC communications on the public erface of MBG (the Internet) but not the rate interface.
+This mode must be used in MiVoice Business. blic and Private: Encryption is enabled WebRTC communications on both the blic and private interfaces of MBG.
+Trently, this mode is available only with voice 5000. docum require Failure results connect applica manife failure: 1.
+Ad Fo Th in th in th Gu de up 2.
+On wo cryption to work properly on the public ce of the WebRTC server, you must ure the system with a third-party web rate.
+The certificate must contain the that will be used to access WebRTC on It may also need to contain a different for MiCollab or other applications It the MBG.
+(Refer to the relevant product ments for more information on certificate ements.)
+It to install a trusted web certificate ements.)
+It to WebRTC.
+Depending on the ation, this failure to connect may est in subtle ways like registration or call is.
+If the MSL party Web Server Certificate.
+In the MSL party Certificate on the MSL Server the MSL Installation and Administration wide.
+Note: webRTC automatically tects a web certificate change and loads the new certificate.
+If the MBG main page, click the Telepriking tab and then click WebRTC.
+If Clear the Enabled field.
 Click Save.
+Select the Enabled field.

 Field Description WebRTC whitelist/blacklist mode This field controls the operation of the whitelist/blacklist security feature that can be enabled on the WebRTC application.
 The whitelist consists of "trusted addresses" belonging to ICPs that are configured on MBG.
-The blacklist consists of "untrusted addresses" belonging to endpoints that are suspected of malicious behavior such as brute force attacks.
-Neither: The feature is disabled.
-All addresses are allowed.
-Whitelist and Blacklist: Addresses on the whitelist (trusted ICPs) are allowed.
-Addresses on the blacklist (untrusted endpoints) are blocked. after five hours, provided that it does not engage in suspicious behavior during that time.
+The blacklist consists of "untrusted addresses" belonging to endpoints that are suspected of malicious behavior such as brute force attacks. • Neither: The feature is disabled.
+All addresses are allowed. • Whitelist and Blacklist: Addresses on the whitelist (trusted ICPs) are allowed.
+Addresses on the blacklist (untrusted endpoints) are blocked.
+An address will be dropped from the blacklist after five hours, provided that it does not engage in suspicious behavior during that time.
 Video enabled Select to enable video in addition to audio.
 Clear to enable audio only.
 To take advantage of this feature, both endpoints must support the same codec: VP8 and/or H.264.
 Otherwise, transcoding must be enabled.
 When this field is enabled, users will see a video panel on the built-in call web site.
 If this field is disabled, the video panel will not appear.
 Not all WebRTC applications support video - refer to the application's documentation for details.